 Be sure to fill these in and look at what others have done; to do this, Google the keyword you are targeting and look at the top results.

 Good metadata will increase the number of people clicking through to your content and this equals more traffic, which equals more potential conversions.
+Check out this article from Ahrefs on how to write title tags.

 Optimise your images